Madsen03/Echo-League-Rules/RULES.md

         1. Added player must already be a “free-agent”
         2. Added players cannot increase the roster size past seven (7) players.
         3. If a potential new player has recently left  a team, they must have waited at least one (1) game week before joining a new team in accordance with rule [II.4.1](https://github.com/EchoLeague/Echo-League-Rules/blob/master/RULES.md#ii-player-rules)
-        4. Players cannot be added to a team after March 25th, 11:59 PM PST
+        4. Players cannot be added to a team after April 2nd, 11:59 PM PST
         5. Added players must meet the following criteria in regards to their Skill Level:
             1. If you are adding a fourth (4th) or fifth (5th) player to your roster, you can add any player who is either less than or equal to the current MMR of the player(s) lost OR any player that does not move you into a higher skill division.
             2. If you are adding a sixth (6th) or seventh (7th) player to your roster, you can add any player who does not move you into a higher skill division.